katie1205/Earthquakes_and_Explosions/README.md

-# :earth_americas:Quakes and Explosions :collision:
+# :earth_americas:Quakes and :collision:

-In this breif acitivty, I simulated two signal-in-noise time series in R using sinusoidal functions.
+In this brief acitivty, I simulated two signal-in-noise time series in R using sinusoidal functions.

 + One represents an earthquake and the other an explosion.
 + Can you guess which one is which?